Last Updated on February 21, 2022 by Grow with Bovees

 SketchUp free won’t give you the same experience as certain other landscape design softwares, but does allow you to create complicated designs with minimal fuss once you learn your way around.

 One of the biggest downsides of the SketchUp free garden designer is that it can’t be used for commercial purposes, so it will probably not be a good choice if you’re a professional garden planner.
-Adding to this, the free version of SketchUp is a great choice if you would like to create simple designs, and export them in just two file formats.
+Adding to this, the free edition of SketchUp is a great choice if you would like to create simple designs, and export them in just two file formats.

 - Good for those doing basic modeling